List of Doomsday Clock characters: Court of Owls

 The Court of Owls are associates of the League of Villainy.
 Representatives of the group attended their meeting.

 Daily Planet

 The Daily Planet is Metropolis' official newspaper.
-Its known employees include chief Perry White and journalists Cat Grant, Jimmy Olsen, Ron Troupe, Steve Lombard, and Jackee Winters.
+Its employees include chief Perry White and journalists Cat Grant, Jimmy Olsen, Ron Troupe, Steve Lombard, and Jackee Winters.

 Department of Metahuman Affairs

 The Department of Metahuman Affairs (DMA) is a government agency established by Martin Stein that created its own metahumans in the United States.
 Among those involved are: